 You May Be Eligible For a Priority Scheme

 There are several priority schemes we can consider applying under for first-timer applicants with urgent housing needs.
-Here are the Priority Schemes that you may be eligible to apply under:
+Here are the Priority Schemes that you may be eligible for:

-The Parenthood Priority Scheme helps first-timer married couples with children get homes more easily.
-As one of the most common priority schemes, up to 30% of BTO flats and 50% of Sales of Balance Flats (SBF) are allotted under the PPS.
+The Family & Parenthood Priority Scheme helps first-timer married couples with children get homes more easily.
+As one of the most common priority schemes, up to 40% of BTO flats and 60% of Sales of Balance Flats (SBF) are allotted under the FPPS.

-In addition, applicants under the PPS can also apply for other priority schemes such as the Third Child Priority Scheme or the Multi-Generation Priority Scheme listed below.
+In addition, applicants under the FPPS can also apply for other priority schemes such as the Third Child Priority Scheme (TCPS) or the Multi-Generation Priority Scheme (MGPS) listed below.

 The Multi-Generation Priority Scheme helps parents and their married children get new BTO flats in the same estate.

 Under the MGPS, parents and their married children must submit a joint application.
 In this case, parents can only apply for a 2-room Flexi or 3-room flat, while married children can apply for a 2-room Flexi or larger flat.
 Up to 15% of the 2-room Flexi or 3-room flats (minimum of 20 units) will be set aside for such parents.

 Selected applicants will be given three queue numbers – one for the MGPS and two for the Public Scheme.
 This means that applicants can either apply together (with their MGPS queue number) or separately (with their respective Public Scheme queue numbers).
 The Public Scheme is for applications by couples and families who are not under any priority scheme.